 These metrics will help you learn how much time and money you need for your existing expenses as well as forecast what else you'll need to do to keep scaling.

 Now, let's consider another example.
-Let's imagine that you strive to reduce the length of your sales cycle timeline.
+Let's imagine that you strive to reduce the length of your sales process timeline.
 In this case, you should focus on the following metrics:

 Sales cycle duration — How long is your current sales cycle?
 How much time does each of its phases take?
 Will the performance of your sales team improve if you decrease or increase the duration of specific stages of the pipeline?